effdotsh/Decapitator/README.md

 At the end, the program will say that you can access your IP at `https://dweet.io/get/latest/dweet/for/XXXXXXXXXXXXXX`.
 Make sure you copy down this link.

-Then open terminal, and type

-> sudo nano /etc/rc.local

-Make sure that `exit 0` is the last line.
-If it is not, delete any previous mentions of it, and add it as the last line.
-Then save and exit the file.
+Next you need to setup the program to run on boot.
+This will be done through Crontab,

+> crontab -e

+Choose the default editor, nano.

+At the bottom of the file, add:

+> @reboot cd PATH_TO_DECAPITATOR && python3 decapitator.py

+Most likely, this will be:

+> @reboot cd /home/pi/Decapitator/ && python3 decapitator.py

+Save and exit the file.

 That's It!
-Thank you for using Decapitator, the best tool for running headless Pi's.
+Thank you for using Decapitator, you can now reboot to test.

 ## Bugs